Design-Based Anytime-Valid Inference for Randomized Experiments with Delayed Outcomes and Staggered Entry: Simulation Study

-Both estimators achieve valid coverage, as guaranteed by the theory.
-The event-time AIPW estimator produces substantially tighter confidence bands by reducing the per-unit variance through demeaning: at the final analysis time, the confidence sequence width is reduced by approximately 86\% for $r_t(0)$, 76\% for $r_t(1)$, and 83\% for $\Delta_t$ relative to plain IPW.
+We examine empirical time-uniform coverage of the IPW confidence sequences by repeatedly drawing treatment assignments while holding the potential outcomes fixed.
+For each replication, we evaluate whether $r_t(w)$ and $\Delta_t$ are contained in their confidence sequences for all monitoring times $t$.
+Across 200 treatment-assignment resamples, the empirical time-uniform coverage of the IPW confidence sequences was $96.0\%$ for $r_t(0)$, $97.0\%$ for $r_t(1)$, and $99.0\%$ for $\Delta_t$, compared with nominal anytime coverage levels of $97.5\%$ for each arm and $95\%$ for the treatment effect.

-In Appendix~\ref{section:case_study}, we apply this methodology to real telemetry data from a software A/B ``canary'' test monitoring out-of-memory (OOM) errors.
-OOM errors are a natural application for delayed outcomes: memory leaks gradually deplete available memory over time, so the delay between software deployment and crash manifestation varies from minutes to hours depending on usage patterns.
-Setting $y_i(w) = 1$ for all units reduces the estimand to a counterfactual counting process, and the resulting confidence sequences enable rapid detection of software bugs while maintaining time-uniform false-detection guarantees.
+\ifdefined\arxivversion \else Appendix~\ref{section:case_study} applies the IPW construction to telemetry data from a software A/B ``canary'' test monitoring out-of-memory (OOM) errors.
+OOM errors are a natural delayed-outcome setting: memory leaks may take minutes or hours to produce a crash, depending on device state and usage patterns.
+With $y_i(w)=1$, the cumulative reward estimand becomes a counterfactual counting process, so the confidence sequence tracks the difference in cumulative OOM counts between treatment and control while preserving time-uniform error control.
+Equivalently, this is a design-based analogue of monitoring counterfactual cumulative incidence curves, with randomization rather than a survival model providing the basis for inference. \fi